dapr/proposals/0003-I-enhance-dapr-run-multiple-apps.md

   - other dapr run parameters (mostly pass through flags to `daprd`) All properties must have `_` as separators which will be validated(so that no unknown flags are passed) and translated to `-` for cmd line arguments for `daprd`.
   - `command` ["exec" "arg1" "arg2"] format for application command
   - `env` which overrides or adds to common env var defined or the shell env var passed in when `dapr compose` is called
-  - `restart` field which lets `dapr compose` know if the app/sidecar should be restarted on crash or not

 The DAPR_HTTP_PORT and DAPR_GRPC_PORT will be passed in as extra environment variables to the application that is being run.
 Those flags for `daprd` can be overridden in the run configuration file above but that is optional as random ports will be assigned as needed.